Erin White (feminist theologian): Career

 White was a nun for 15 years from 1960 to 1975.
 The 1970s had seen a rise of Christian feminism in Australian churches and White suggested that as a nun she had been untouched by this wave of feminism because, "[W]e were too busy to hear; we had too many responsibilities to feel powerless; we were encouraged to be anti-intellectual; we lived in a Catholic female ghetto largely shielded from the more crass aspects of sexism and the more enlightened aspects of ecumenism."

 White, along with Hilary Carey, was one of the founding editors of Women-Church: an Australian journal of feminist studies in religion, which was distributed internationally and published between 1987 and 2007 by the Women-Church Collective.
 The journal was launched at the first Women and the Australian Church (WATAC) National Conference that was held in Sydney in August 1987.
 In Women-Church's second-last and final issue White contributed personal accounts of the history of the journal and the Women-Church Group.
 The Women-Church archives are now held by the Jessie Street National Women's Library in Sydney.

 White was a significant contributor to feminist scholarship in Australia.
-In 1989, at a national conference held in Sydney, White, along with Elaine Wainwright, contributed an Australian response to the work of feminist theologian Elisabeth Schussler Fiorenza.
+In 1989, at the Towards a Feminist Theology national conference held in Sydney, White, along with Elaine Wainwright, contributed an Australian response to the work of feminist theologian Elisabeth Schussler Fiorenza.
 The conference had been called together by the Movement for the Ordination of Women (Australia), Women and the Australian Church (WATAC), and Women-Church.
 At the time White was a post-doctoral Fellow in the School of Philosophy at the University of New South Wales.

 White was also a presenter at the Women Authoring Theology Conference, held in Strathfield, Sydney in 1991.

 White's book Knowing otherwise: feminism, women & religion, was co-authored with Marie Tulip and published in 1991.
 One reviewer, Margaret Heagney described the work as “a vital contribution to feminist scholarship in Australia”.
 White's other contributions included journal articles and book chapters in edited volumes, in subject areas related to religion and gender, theology and feminism.